-Originally established in 1983 as an independent cancer surveillance program under the supervision of researchers at the University of California, Irvine, the Cancer Surveillance Program of Orange County (CSPOC) has been at the vanguard of the cancer surveillance systems critically needed in order to conduct the important scientific research that, in turn, leads to better public health, better cancer awareness and disease prevention overall.
+Originally established in 1983 as an independent cancer surveillance program under the supervision of UC Irvine researchers, the Cancer Surveillance Program of Orange County (CSPOC) has been in the vanguard of critically needed surveillance systems that conduct important scientific research, which leads in turn to better public health, better cancer awareness and disease prevention overall.

 The California Cancer Registry (CCR) collects information about almost all cancers diagnosed in California.
 This information furthers our understanding of cancer and is used to develop strategies and policies for to prevent, treat and control cancer.

 Cancer data helps detection, treatment

 The data allows state health researchers to analyze demographic and geographic factors that affect cancer risk, early detection and effective treatments for cancer patients.
 The data also help determine where early detection, educational and other cancer-related programs should be directed.